abhisekde/git-commands/README.md

 # GIT Commands with Explanations

+This is a simple git commands walkthrough.Follow as it is in the file and get the best out of git.

 Please note that the commands are explained in a narrative style.
 I have designed it in such a way that everyone can understand the basic git commands.